nationalarchives/tna-delivery-toolkit/README.md

 *	Testing Plan
 *	GO LIVE list

-What's not included?
+##What's not included?
 This guide is focused on improving the delivery, not on a specific planning technique, or ways to prioritise a backlog or promoting new featuring or new product development.

-Supplemental material for Delivery manager and Scrun Masters
+##Supplemental material for Delivery manager and Scrun Masters
 *	TNA Product Lifecycle [ link to it]
 *	guides on [how to estimate](https://github.com/nationalarchives/tna-delivery-toolkit/blob/master/howtoestimate.md)
 *	guides on how to prioritise [link to it]
 *	guides on how to write users stories [link to it]
 *	[overview of BDD](https://github.com/nationalarchives/tna-delivery-toolkit/blob/master/DocumentsBDD.pptx)- downloadable document

+##Other Resources
-*	Information for developers are available [https://github.com/nationalarchives/development-guide].
+[Information for developers are available] (https://github.com/nationalarchives/development-guide)